 - Their hydroxides are resistant to thermal decomposition.

-Qs5 : How do you show the characteristics of Dobereiner’s Triad?
+Qs5 : How do you show the characteristics of Dobereiner’s Triad of periodic classification?

 Ans5: Halogen group has three elements which exhibit same chemical properties and forms a triads